gerassimos/dgs19/docs/D_S05_L03_Container_Shell.md

 ---

 ## Alpine Linux (2)
-- The Alpine Linux distribution comes with its own package manager "apk".
+- The Alpine Linux distribution comes with its own package manager `apk`.
-- The "bash" shell is not available in the alpine image.
+- The `bash` shell is not available in the alpine image.

 ```console
 # docker container run -it alpine bash